Phone-Metal/Ultra-IP-OSINT/README.md

 * ISP
 * Malicious IP's & Malware
 * Searches List Of 42905+ Known IP's
-* ~~Destination port a Malicious packet was sent to & Source port the blocked packet came from~~ (Currently Not Working Will Be Fixed Soon)
+* ~~Destination port a Malicious packet was sent to & Source port the blocked packet came from~~ Doesn't Work (Might Be Fixed Soon)
 * AS & Asname
 * Bgproute & Routedesc & Whoisdesc